karrick/columnize/README.md

 # columnize

-Like `column -t`, but right justifies fields that are numbers, and can be configured to ignore header and footer lines for the purpose of determining field widths.
+Like `column -t`, but right justifies numerical fields, and can be configured to ignore header and footer lines for the purpose of determining field widths.

 ## Usage